gabischool/Sprint-Project---Applied-Javascript/README.md

 ## Description

 You are going to create a Gabi School Newspaper.
 Your job is going to be to create the components that make up the newspaper's home page.
-You will do this at first with static data, then you will request data from a server to create dynamic components.
+You will request data from a server to create dynamic components.

 In meeting the minimum viable product (MVP) specifications listed below, you should have a console full of correct responses to the problems given.